Electrical Occupations (EO)

 - read and develop blueprints and use this information in performing installation, which comply with the National Electrical Code.

 - interpret ideas and develop plans through communicating with others.

-- operate, maintain, and repair rotating electrical machines.
+- operate, maintain, troubleshoot and repair rotating electrical machines and systems.

 - demonstrate working knowledge of electrical construction procedures in residential, commercial, and industrial installations.

 |ELT117||Applied Direct Current Fundamentals||6|

 |ELT120||Construction Lab II-Commercial||5|